squarepupil/website-pages/src/pages/questions.md

 ## ... supplementary instruction?

 At Arts & Ideas, students have the freedom (and the responsibility) ...
-They follow their curiosity and interests...
+They follow their curiosity and interests, they learn related facts and practice useful skills.
 Thus, supplemental instruction is not needed.

 To address specific needs or goals (such as preparing for college entrance